Compare shop insurance

 Location also has a role to play.
 If you work in an area with a lot of crime, you can expect the cover to cost more than if you were based in a village with minimal crime.
 This is because your business is seen as being a higher risk.
 For example, if you’re burgled, you might need to claim for loss of stock and for business interruption during the period you were closed to customers.
 If you are based in a crime hot-spot, you’re more likely to be repeatedly burgled.

-Likewise, if your business is located on a flood plan rather than on higher ground, your risk of making a claim for loss of stock due to water damage.
+Likewise, if your business is located on a flood plain rather than on higher ground, your risk of making a claim for loss of stock due to water damage is greater.

-All these elements will reveal themselves not just in the quote, but also in limits of cover and the excesses you would need to pay if you claimed.
+All these elements will reveal themselves not just in the quote, but also in limits of cover and the excesses you would need to pay if you claimed on the policy.

 Learn more about our business insurance partner